 - Courgette flowers for decoration or you can put some in the pie if you have enough.

-- The butternut squash needs peeled and cut into 2cm chunks.
+- Peel the butternut squash and cut into 2cm chunks.
 Coat in olive oil, salt and pepper.
 Roast it at 180C fan for about 30-40 minutes till cooked.
 A bit of colour is no bad thing.

 - Mix the cooled butternut squash with the eggs, cheese, spinach, herbs.
 Season well with salt and pepper.